-For this designated area there is 1 water sample available from 2005 and 6 biota samples available from between 2004 and 2008.
-The shellfish mandatory and guideline values outlined in Table 1 were not breached in any of these samples.
+For this designated area, 1 water sample was available from 2004 and 5 biota samples were available from between 2005 and 2008.
+The shellfish mandatory and guideline values outlined in Table 1 were not breached in any of the samples.

-Faecal coliform biota results were also available from the MI at all shellfish areas from November 2008, February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples
+Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
+The values outlined in Table 1 were breached in the November sample.